Barbie's dream UX research repository

 Our UX research team needed a way to let non-researchers browse through their growing collection of key findings and recommendations.

 Until our repo, this information was only accessible in static presentation decks and the minds of our research team.
-Researchers have better things to do then respond to dozens of Slack requests saying "can you send me the link to the studies that have key findings about..."
-The volume of such messages increased greatly during quarterly OKR planning season.
-Researchers would spend a significant amount of time just helping point teams to related research, and everyone kinda had to pray they remembered everything.
+Researchers have better things to do then respond to dozens of Slack requests saying "can you send me the link to the studies that have key findings about [topic]?"
+And the volume of such messages increased drastically during quarterly OKR planning season.
+During that time, researchers would spend a significant amount of their time helping gather findings.
+And it was all up to their individual memories... "oh, I think we have a study on that but I didn't lead it, so-and-so did, let me message them..."

 Self-serve research, anyone?